nickheyer/lynks.h/README.md

                 free(lynkgoto(list_1, x));
             }`
         - Could also do it recursively, however foundation needs to be built before implementation.

+8. Lynk Utility functions
+    - `lynkprint(<takes lynk>, <takes argument of what is to be printed, ie: 'i', 's', 'c', 'b'>)`
+        - Iterates through every lynk attached to provided lynk, prints the value corresponding to char arg.

 # Check out [lynks.c](https://github.com/nickheyer/lynks.h/blob/main/lynks.c) for very detailed descriptions of how these lynks are implemented.